azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ## Defining unique names using random_id

-Those who have done the [ARM workshop](https://aka.ms/citadel/arm) will remember that the storage account names need to be unique as it forms part iof the external FQDN of the public endpoint.
+Those who have done the [ARM workshop](https://aka.ms/citadel/arm) will remember that the storage account names need to be unique as it forms part of the external FQDN of the public endpoint.
 The shortname needs to be 3-24 characters of lowercase alphanumerics.
 We'll quickly cover how to do that as it introduces a couple of key concepts.

 OK, let's add that into our configuration and use it in our storage account name.
 There will be a little less hand holding in this section: